redbrick/static-site/source/help/tutorials/static-web/index.md

 ## Making it your own
 ### Changing images
-To get started you will want to add your own picutres for your avatar, banner and about photos.
+To get started you will want to add your own pictures for your avatar, banner and about photos.
 To change these you will need to add these to your `/static/img/` folder.
 - avatar.jpg
 - banner.jpg
 - about.jpg

 ### Customising pages
 * Change the baseURL `baseURL: "http://www.redbrick.dcu.ie/~username/"` to inclue your username
 * Change `title: A Redbrick users site` to the title of your main page
 * You can also add your social media links in here after `link: '#'`

 ### Adding new pages